 Third, we apply for all of the grants that we can.
 There are several Foundations that focus their giving on housing projects.
 Grant writing is a special talent, because grants are always competitive and a well-written grant application is much more likely to succeed.
 If you have experience at grant writing, or would like to gain experience at it, we encourage you to volunteer your time and energy to helping with this very important part of this ministry.

 Fourth, we try to partner with a sponsor for each home.
 The sponsor provides 50% of the cost of construction, which was $32,000 in 2015.
 We also ask the sponsor to provide as much volunteer labor as possible.
 Sponsorship is good advertising and a sponsor is able to use the Habitat for Humanity name in its advertising for 6 months.
 It is also a team building activity.
 Organizations that have sponsored houses are listed on this page.

-Fifth, we conduct an annual Fund Raising Dinner.
-This is a day we honor someone who has been involved with Habitat, its called the Master Builder Award.
+Fifth, we conduct an annual Fundraising Dinner.
+This is a day we honor someone who has been involved with Habitat with the Master Builder Award.
 This generates a significant part of our annual budget.